Exhibition @ Centre for Ethnobotany

 Nearest Entrance: Bukit Timah Gate (Botanic Gardens MRT)

-Open Daily from 9am – 6pm (Closed every last Wednesday of the Month)
+Open Daily from 9am – 6pm (Closed on the last Wednesday of every month)

 Admission is free